Charleston Animal Society issues statement after 4 bulldogs found dead at ‘unlivable’ home

 A follow-up report revealed that eight out of the 10 dogs tested positive for the Parvovirus.
 The Parvovirus is extremely contagious and deadly.
 Without treatment, dogs can die from it within 72 hours.

-The homeowner was bit by one of the dogs while recovering them; that dog has not been tested for the virus yet, but the virus is not spreadable to humans.
+The homeowner was bit by one of the dogs while attempting to get it out from under a bed; that dog has not been tested for the virus yet, but the virus is not spreadable to humans.

 All ten of the dogs were bulldogs, according to the Charleston Animal Society.
 Of the six bulldogs brought to the animal society, one is still in critical condition.